jbrdge/churn-prediction/README.md

 ---

 ## Project Overview
-Customer churn is a critical business problem — retaining existing customers is often more cost-effective than acquiring new ones.
+Customer churn is a critical business problem; retaining existing customers is often more cost-effective than acquiring new ones.
 This project demonstrates how to:
 - Ingest and clean churn data in **MySQL**
 - Train and evaluate a **logistic regression model** in Python